Supply Chain Risk Management (SCRM): A Breakdown of the [Process + Policy Template]

 Supply chain risk management is a process companies use to manage supply chain risk.
 This involves identifying and assessing threats throughout the supply chain — including production, packaging, handling, inventory/storage, transport, mission operation, and disposal — and developing mitigation strategies to protect the integrity, trustworthiness, and authenticity of products and services within that chain.

-Supply chain risk includes risks presented by the supplier, the supplied products or services, or the supply chain itself.
+Supply chain risk management requires a multi-pronged approach to identify, assess, and mitigate risks presented by the supplier, the supplied products or services, and/or the supply chain itself.
+It also requires managing cyber risks as well as physical ones.

 Types of supply chain risks